Suffolk Coast and Heaths AONB National Mapping Programme project

 The results of the project will enable archaeological sites within the survey area to be better protected by improving understanding of their location, extent and character.
 This is particularly important in heathland areas, where sites may be hidden by vegetation and at risk from ground disturbance or from development, as at Sizewell.

 The Walks, Aldringham, an area of coastal heathland, lies less than two kilometres to the southwest of Sizewell nuclear power station.
 Formerly more extensive, the surviving areas of heath have protected the earthwork remains of Second World War anti-landing trenches from ploughing and other destructive forces.
 These trenches were designed to prevent enemy aircraft using the heath as a landing ground in the event of an invasion.

-The project uses aerial photographs and lidar (a type of digital airborne survey using a laser scanner) to identify sites, map and interpret them.
-The sites recorded may range in date from the Neolithic to the Cold War.
+The project used aerial photographs and lidar (a type of digital airborne survey using a laser scanner) to identify sites, map and interpret them.
+The sites recorded ranged in date from the Neolithic to the Cold War.

 Under the right growing conditions, cropmarks can form, showing the outline of buried archaeological features such as ditches.
 At Shottisham, at least two possible hengiform monuments and several ring ditches of probably Bronze Age date show clearly on aerial photographs as cropmarks.
 Field boundary ditches, probably dating from a later period, can also be seen.